Adapters & Integrations

 - Agent identity binding

-@peac/mappings-tapVisa Trusted Agent Protocol mapping with signature verification.
+@peac/mappings-tapVisa Trusted Agent Protocol mapping with full RFC 9421 HTTP Message Signature verification and replay protection.

 - RFC 9421 HTTP Message Signatures